daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

     ![Homepage_Dashboard](http://funkyimg.com/i/2DVGv.png)

-2. Through the left side menu create a new Data Source by accessing the option Data Sources / Create new on the top right side.
-Set its Name as "ExternalAPI", behaviour runtime as Internal and its Data access runtime as External.
+2. Through the left side menu, create a new Data Source by accessing the option ***Data Sources / Create new*** on the top right side.
+Set its Name as "ExternalAPI", Behaviour Runtime as Internal and its Data Access Runtime as External.

     ![Modeler_Create_DataSource](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Modeler-Create-DataSource.PNG)

-3. Create a new Agent "Employee", and set it as using the external data source "ExternalAPI"
+3. Create a new Agent with name "Employee", and set it as using the external data source "ExternalAPI" that you created earlier.

     ![Modeler_Create_DataSource](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Modeler-Create-Agent-Employee.PNG)

 4. On Agent Employee, navigate to tab "Data Behaviours", and define a behaviour to be executed on "Create".
-This behaviour simulates a POST request to the external Application.
+This behaviour will be used to perform a POST request to the external Application when we create an instance of the Employee on the OMNIA platform.
 Copy and paste the following code:

     ````
     {% raw %}